 This uncommon condition occurs when the ulnar nerve is compressed in a tunnel on the pinkie side of your wrist.
-Usually, ulnar tunnel syndrome is caused by a ganglion cyst or chronic repetitive wrist trauma such as a cyclist’s gripping a handlebar.
+Cubital tunnel syndrome is also compression of the ulnar nerve, but the compression happens around the elbow, not the wrist.

 Superficial sensory nerve compression

-A nerve becomes inflamed when it’s pinched, which causes varying symptoms depending on the type of nerve that’s involved.
+Nerve compression can cause varying symptoms depending on the type of nerve involved.

 - a “pins and needles” tingling sensation